ux-nights/meetup/events/ux-vs-ui/README.md

 If you can relate to only one of the above, then this talk is for you.

 Learn 3 things every UX professional can do today to elevate the role and visibility of User Experience in their organization and the 1 thing every UX professional must stop doing right now.

+### UI vs UX: Beyond Buzzwords
+by: Drew Christiano

+What is user experience?
+This is a question that has plagued both job posters and designers alike.
+During this session, Drew will give an overview of UX, break down its many disciplines, and take a look at how we can best use it to improve the quality of products we design.
+Attendees will be left with a better understanding of UX, as well as have the tools and knowledge needed to create better experiences.

 - - -